AshampooSystems/boden/doc_input/properties.md

 ### Bidirectional bindings

-Note that the binding only works in one direction.
+Note that the bindings created by BDN_BIND_TO_PROPERTY only work in one direction.
 I.e. when we change the bound property then the original property is **not** updated automatically.
-However, that can also easily be achieved by binding in both directions:
+Bidirectional bindings can be created with BDN_BIND_PROPERTIES:

     class Person... // see above
     class HeightView... // see above